ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ## View the generated schema

-If you connect to this service using any GraphQL client tools, it will show the schema below.
+The schema below will be shown if you connect to this service using any GraphQL client tools.

 ```graphql
 type CovidData {